Your Basket has 0 items

-Each year nearly 700 people die from fire in their own home.
-A further 14,000 are injured.
+Between April 2013 and March 2014, 322 people died as a result of a fire, and a further 9,748 suffered injury.
 The best way to avoid this danger is to prevent fire from starting in the first place.
 But what should you do if you discover a fire in your home?
 You must get everyone out as quickly as possible and call the fire brigade.

-However if you discover a fire in its very early stages and think that you can deal with it yourself.
-The first thing that you should remember is that fire spreads very quickly.
+If you discover a fire in its very early stages and think that you can deal with it yourself, you must remember that fire spreads very quickly.
 Even a small, contained fire can quickly spread, producing smoke and fumes, which can kill in seconds.
 If in doubt do not tackle the fire, no matter how small.

 You can put yourself at risk by fighting the fire.
 If in doubt get out, get the brigade out, stay out.